13 Iconic Things To Do in New Orleans’ Garden District

 The Crescent City Skating Rink opened in December 1884, at a time when roller skating was HOT.
 Lots of really cool outfits and one-of-a-kind nights happened during this building’s time as Crescent City.

-Flash forward to 1979, the property was repurchased and repurposed into smaller retail stores.
+Flash forward to 1979, the property was repurposed into smaller retail stores.

 The Garden District Book Shop